 And this passage can be read and understood and absorbed far more quickly and effortlessly because your brain recognises the shapes of the words before it reads the letters...

 ...
 THEN THIS PASSAGE CAN BE READ AND UNDERSTOOD AND ABSORBED, ESPECIALLY IF YOU HAVE TO READ A FEW HUNDRED WORDS LIKE THIS; ALL BORING RECTANGULAR SHAPES; WHICH IS VERY TIRING AND FRUSTRATING INDEED.

 - See also the writing tips on this website for good general guidance and tips about writing effectively, so that your audience can read, understand, and absorb what you want to communicate to them.

 - Your own written cue/prompt cards and notes - Create your own prompts and notes to suit your purpose and situation.
 Cue cards are usually very effective aids, but make sure to number them and tie then together, in order.
 In the pressure of a presentation it is very easy to accidentally shuffle or drop your cue cards, which is then a serious nuisance and distraction for any presenter.
 A single ' at-a-glance timetable sheet is a useful aid for any presenter, especially for presentations longer than half an hour, where keeping track is more challenging.
 A timetable on one sheet is also useful to monitor your timing and pace.

 This is a sequential step-by-step process - a list of the main action points - for creating and preparing a successful and effective presentation - large or small.
-The process includes preparing, creating, checking, rehearsing, refining and finalizing the presentation.
+The process includes preparing, creating, checking, rehearsing, refining and finalising the presentation.